 Control is now transferred to the plot window.
 There are more commands than the short list given for isolating the part(s) of the spectrum you are interested in - just type '?' to get a list.
 They are:

 '''

 Left mouse button, or "e", expands plot

 Center button, or "r" replots

-Right button, or "q" to exit

-"." shift range up

 '''

 Figure 1: A sample spectrum using VPFIT interactive mode.
 The green line is the continuum level.